66 Forgiveness Journal Prompts for Forgiving Yourself

 11. What are some common myths or misconceptions about forgiveness?
 How do these affect my ability to forgive?

-17. What role does self-compassion play in forgiveness?
-How can I be kind and patient with myself as I work through forgiveness?
+6. What role does self-compassion play in forgiveness?
+How can I be kind and patient with myself while I work through forgiveness?

-18. How can I use mindfulness to help me forgive?
-What are some mindfulness techniques that can help me let go of anger and resentment?
+7. How can I use mindfulness to help me forgive?
+What mindfulness techniques can help me let go of anger and resentment?

-20. How can I communicate my forgiveness to someone else?
-Is forgiveness always expressed verbally, or are there other ways to show forgiveness?
+9. How can I communicate my forgiveness to someone else?
+Is forgiveness always said out loud, or are there other ways to show it?

-21. What are some benefits of forgiveness that I have experienced in my own life?
-How can I use these experiences to help me continue to practice forgiveness?
+10. What are some benefits of forgiveness I have experienced in my life?
+How can I use these experiences to keep practicing forgiveness?

-22. How can I rebuild trust with someone after forgiveness has occurred?
-What are some steps I can take to demonstrate that I am committed to the relationship?
+11. How can I rebuild trust with someone after I have forgiven them?
+What steps can I take to show that I am committed to the relationship?

 1. What do I need to let go of in order to forgive this person?